-The Project is now in the Planning and Engineering Phase, and the Project team continues to refine the design and engineering so that the project can receive federal funding and move into the construction phase.
+The Phase II Project is now in the Planning and Engineering Phase, and the Project team continues to refine the design and engineering so the project can receive federal funding and move into the construction phase.

 The environmental process establishes the purpose and need for a project, examines the potential environmental impacts to the project corridor, and includes measures to mitigate those impacts.

-FTA and VTA have prepared a Supplemental Environmental Impact Statement/Subsequent Environmental Impact Report and Section 4(f) Evaluation (SEIS/SEIR) to address environmental effects of VTA’s BART Silicon Valley Phase II Extension Project (Project).
-The SEIS/SEIR is available as a Draft and as a Final.
+FTA and VTA have prepared a Supplemental Environmental Impact Statement (SEIS) /Subsequent Environmental Impact Report (SEIR) and Section 4(f) Evaluation (SEIS/SEIR) to address environmental effects of VTA’s BART Silicon Valley Phase II Extension Project (Project).
+The draft and final SEIS/SEIR is available below.

-The Draft SEIS/SEIR was released in December 2016, and the Final SEIS/SEIR was released on February 21, 2018 and published in the Federal Registered on March 2, 2018.
-The Federal Register notice can be viewed here.
+The Draft SEIS/SEIR was released in December 2016, and the Final SEIS/SEIR was released on February 21, 2018 and published in the Federal Register on March 2, 2018.

 On April 5, 2018, the VTA Board of Directors approved VTA's BART Silicon Valley Phase II Extension Project through the following actions:

 - Certified that the Subsequent Environmental Impact Report (SEIR) met the requirements of the California Environmental Quality Act (CEQA); represents the independent judgement of the Lead Agency; and was presented to, and reviewed and considered by, the VTA Board of Directors prior to making its decision on the Phase II Project.